 Ask yourself, how much productivity is lost due to this practice?
 How much is that costing your business?

-Technology enabling two-way communication in high-noise environments need to make sure the noise is mitigated for the individuals on the other end of the line as well.
+Technology enabling two-way communication in high-noise environments needs to make sure the noise is mitigated for the individuals on the other end of the line as well.

 - You’ve often wondered if there was another way, but have become used to the status quo, even though it’s not ideal

-To learn more about noise cancelling Bluetooth® headsets from Sensear, click here.
+To learn more about noise-canceling Bluetooth® headsets from Sensear, click here.

 Follow Sensear and always be in the know.Follow @HearSensear